JulianFleckDev/Linux-Mint-Setup-Scripts/README.md

 You can modify it and use it like you want.

 Standart vs Fast:
-The difference between fast scripts and normal scripts is that fast scripts execute the desired action without pauses or comments.
+The difference between fast scripts and normal scripts is that fast scripts execute the desired action faster without any pauses or comments.

-Apps: (Each package is optional)
+Firewall_and_Theme:
 - System Update & Upgrade
-- VLC
+- Basic Firewall setup (activation, deny incoming, allow outgoing)
-- Gimp
+- Modern Theme (Similar to Windows 11)
-- Bitwarden
+- Modern Font (Inter)

-Security-Theme:
+setup_Apps: (Each package is optional)
 - System Update & Upgrade
-- Firewall (UFW)
+- VLC (Free Media Player)
-- Modern Theme
+- Gimp (Free Image Editor, similar to Photoshop)
-- Modern Font
+- Bitwarden (Free Password Manager)

-Execute every script by going into the directory of the script and type: bash setup.sh
+Execute every script by going into the directory of the script and type: bash "Name of the script"